Dateline: Tbilisi, Georgia

 People in France, Canada, Australia, Greece, and other western countries may not need a second passport to avoid the high taxes in their home country, but if they’re doing really well for themselves, they may ultimately decide that in a time vs. money cost comparison, paying $100,000 to Saint Lucia or Dominica to get a passport in a matter of months is the better option.

 Citizens from emerging countries may also use citizenship by investment as an insurance policy against the corruption and instability in their home country.
 These folks may prefer to avoid CBI programs in the “Banana Republics” of the Caribbean and instead make a larger investment to get citizenship in Cyprus or Malta, giving them the greater insurance and travel privileges that come with EU citizenship.
-For anyone else, an EU passport may be a bad idea as it will likely be an albatross in coming years.
+For anyone else, an EU passport may be a bad idea as it will likely be an albatross in the coming years.

 Are there any objections to citizenship by investment?